dburrows/kickit/README.md

 # kickit

-A command-line tool to start multiple long-running shell processes
+A command-line tool to start multiple long-running shell processes - similar to Ruby's Foreman gem but kickit allows you to chain task execution e.g. run `grunt dist` first then when it has completed run `node server.js`

 Initially based on code from mammal-dev/entry: https://github.com/mammaldev/entry